 When I first started the business in 2004, my vision was to create a boot camp experience for civilians.
 I wanted to give them mental toughness, show them they can conquer obstacles in workouts and in life, and help them lose weight in the process.
 I needed that type of program for myself, and I knew others needed it as well.
 As I changed, the business changed.
 I wanted more than just a tough workout, I wanted the challenge of an adrenaline-filled obstacle course race.
 I went from needing torturous workouts to overcome to needing adrenaline-filled obstacle course races.
 Then the races got longer and longer and we started doing 24 Hour Rucks.
-When my body couldn’t handle it anymore, I moved to standardized fitness competitions and a focus on mobility, stability, and strength through Functional Boot Camps and CrossFit.
+When my body couldn’t handle it anymore, I moved to standardized fitness competitions and a focus on mobility, stability, and strength through Functional Boot Camps.

 Through the years, we have been either ahead or started right with every big fitness trend.

 The secret?
 My staff and I have always been our gyms biggest customers.
 Every year for Christmas, my present to myself is gym equipment from Power Systems.
 I get bored doing the same things every day, and get excited about the next, newest thing to bring into Camp Rhino.
 I find trainers who want to change the World through fitness and nutrition with me and we have become a family.
 I enjoy talking to members and finding out what their goals are.
 Members schedule ‘happiness meetings’ with me where they can talk about their lives and their goals.
 These meetings give me amazing insight into what our members want for their futures and help me develop future programs.